Benefits of consuming hibiscus tea and side effects that you should know

 Our suggestion: If you don’t like to use classic teabags or to chop hibiscus flowers, click here to try this Shatavari and Hibiscus blend (designed to support every woman by restoring balance in the mind, body, and soul).
 All ingredients are organic and it is ready for 5-7 minutes.

 Note: If you use fresh hibiscus flowers remove the calyx (the green part from which the flowers are attached to the plant).
 Also remove the stamen, the part from which the seeds are attached.
-Wash the petals well and add them in a pot.
+Wash the petals well and add them to a pot.

 - 2 tsp dried hibiscus flowers